 Sun Tzu devotes a chapter of The Art of War to the use of fire against an enemy.

 When Harry Dresden of The Dresden Files yells "Fuego!", you take cover and pray for mercy.
 When he yells "Pyrofuego", you run for your damn life.
 He's only had to cast the latter spell twice in the entire series, and both times, those on the receiving end... let's just say they had their whole day ruined.
 Memetic Mutation has turned him into the Anthropomorphic Personification of this Trope.

 Don't forget, one of those times he was so furious that he said "Pyrofuego!
 BURN!"
 Meaning he may have cast the spell in English.
 Something that is pointed out many, many times to be terrifyingly dangerous.

-There should be a note that Harry eventually discovers that said Eldritch Abomination threw the fight, and it could've ripped him apart easily.
+His very first duel involved an Eldritch Abomination, a gas station, and fire.
+Harry won.
+(Note, though, that Harry eventually discovers the Eldritch Abomination threw the fight, and it could've ripped him apart easily.)

-He's also a fan of a shotgun loaded with fireball or dragon's breath rounds.
+He's also a fan of a shotgun loaded with fireball or dragon's breath rounds, as is Kincaid.